gdsec-test/dcu-zeus/README.md

 These are mainly broken up into 1) Registered 2) Hosted) and 3) Fraud actions.
 Its major functionality currently include
  1. Product Suspensions (Domains, cPanel, MWP 1.0, etc.)
  2. Customer Warnings (Domains, Vertigo)

-In the future, Zeus will be extended to interact with DCU Journal to help publish events for Hosting Product Team and other entities to consume.
-This will aid in the decentralization of abuse management at GoDaddy.

 ## Cloning
 To clone the repository via SSH perform the following